Reality Check: living 4 months with Amazon Echo & Alexa

 After 4 months, I have come to a surprising result.
 I played music, asked for the height of the Eiffel tower and many more things, had the news read to me, tried to integrate my smart home, etc. However, at the end it’s the shopping list that keeps Alexa alive and kicking in my living room.

-The best thing with Alexa's shopping list: choice and flexibility.
+The best thing with Alexa’s shopping list: choice and flexibility.
 I put things onto the list by speaking and I can order them straight away (on Amazon for re-orders).
-Or I can wait if I can make it to the supermarket where I have the list automatically offline in the associated Alexa app on my .
+Or I can wait if I can make it to the supermarket where I have the list automatically offline in the associated Alexa app on my smartphone.
 I can tick off the items as I go through the supermarket.
-I can research right in the (if there is connection) if I prefer to order online one specific product.
+I can research right in the shop (if there is online connection) if I prefer to order online one specific product.
 Once ticked off the items stay on a hidden list and I may just move them back onto the list for the next time.

 I have tried many different shopping lists in the past from Evernote to dedicated apps to retailer apps.
 Some of them did not let me share with other (real) flat mates.
 With Alexa everybody in the house can put things onto the list.
 Even kids that don’t have a smartphone.
 Retailer apps require to put specific brand products that are available in their shops.
 Alexa is more flexible.